Gargamelle: Background

 In a series of separate works in the 1960s Sheldon Glashow, Steven Weinberg, and Abdus Salam came up with a theory that unified electromagnetic and weak interaction between elementary particles—the electroweak theory—for which they shared the 1979 Nobel Prize in Physics.
 Their theory predicted the existence of the W± and Z0 bosons as propagators of the weak force.
 W± bosons have electric charge, either positive (W+) or negative (W−), the Z0, however, has no charge.
 Exchange of a Z0 boson transfers momentum, spin, and energy but leaves the particle's quantum numbers unaffected—charge, flavor, baryon number, lepton number, etc. Since there is no transfer of electric charge, the exchange of a Z0 is referred to as "neutral current".
 Neutral currents were a prediction of the electroweak theory.

 In 1960 Melvin Schwartz proposed a method of producing an energetic neutrino beam.
-This idea was used by Schwartz and others in an experiment in 1962 at Brookhaven, which demonstrated the existence of the muon and electron neutrino.
+Such a beam was then used by Schwartz and others in an experiment in 1962 at Brookhaven which showed that there are different types of neutrinos: muon neutrinos and electron neutrinos.
 Schwartz shared the 1988 Nobel Prize in Physics for this discovery.
 Prior to Schwartz' idea weak interactions had been studied only in the decay of elementary particles, especially strange particles.
 Using these new neutrino beams greatly increased the energy available for the study of the weak interaction.
 Gargamelle was one of the first experiments that made use of a neutrino beam, produced with a proton beam from the PS.

 A bubble chamber is simply a container filled with a superheated liquid.
 A charged particle travelling through the chamber will leave an ionization track, around which the liquid vaporizes, forming microscopic bubbles.
 The entire chamber is subject to a constant magnetic field, causing the tracks of the charged particles to curve.
 The radius of curvature is proportional to the momentum of the particle.
 The tracks are photographed, and by studying the tracks one can learn about the properties of the particles detected.
 The neutrino beam which travelled through the Gargamelle bubble chamber did not leave any tracks in the detector, since neutrinos have no charge.
 Interactions with neutrinos were therefore detected, by observing particles produced by the interactions of the neutrinos with the constituents of matter.
 Neutrinos have extremely small cross sections, i.e., the probability of interaction is very small.
 Whereas bubble chambers typically are filled with liquid hydrogen, Gargamelle was filled with a heavy liquid—CBrF3 (Freon)—increasing the probability of seeing neutrino interactions.